tilla232/love_and_basketball/README.md

 about *five* other positions combined.
 In all, a rough visual estimate tells me that, in this analysis, roughly one-third of all NBA players wind up in this ‘role player’ position; this is problematic, to say the least.

-My aim in this study is two-fold: the first section is concerned with defining better positions, while the second will use these positions to determine if there is an ideal distribution of player-types on a team.
+My aim in this study was initially in two parts - first, redefine player positions using advanced statistics and unsupervised machine learning (namely clustering), second, use these new positions for further analysis and predictive modeling.
+Data constraints and other factors led to my inability to truly pursue the latter, but this ended up for the best.
+I pivoted to a clustering-based, purely exploratory look at my data, learning a good deal about a variety clustering algorithms, and, most importantly, about basketball analysis.

 ## Data